 1. What is virtual staging in real estate?

-Virtual staging is the process of digitally furnishing and decorating empty property photos using computer software.
+This practice is the process of digitally furnishing and decorating empty property photos using computer software.
 It helps buyers visualize how a space could look with furniture, making listings more appealing and easier to market.

 2. Is virtual staging worth the investment?